brienze1/test-nubank/README.md

 Because the challenge asked to use the least frameworks and dependencies possible I retained myself to use dependencies only for testing purposes, the only dependency that was used in the actual code was `jackson-databind`, used to map the command string into the application contract.

-These were the dependencies used in code:
+This was the dependency used in code:

 * [Jackson Databind](https://github.com/FasterXML/jackson-databind)